markusltnr/table_extractor/README.md

 # Table Extractor

 Finds areas of interest (horizontal planes, e.g. tables) in a semantically segmented reconstruction of the room.
 Those areas are saved in a database with [mongodb_store](http://wiki.ros.org/mongodb_store) as a [Table.msg](msg/Table.msg).
 The table_viewpoint.py script creates viewpoints around the edges of the plane and stores them in the database by updating the message.
-The viewpoints are on each side of the plane and are not checked for reachability yet.

 ![image.png](./docs/semantic_reconstruction_with_info.png)